vinay019/Week06-Assignment/README.md

 ### Describing errors or bugs you encountered while completing your assignment:

 There was quite a few but I didn't list them out to capture here.
 But from the top of my mind, it was getting the selected image to fill up the entire browser window without overflowing or if it did, the overflow is hidden, the buttons weren't alingning as expected but got that fixed with the transfrom/translate element.
 And yes, I struggled with the JS code where I could not remove the selecting from the selected thiumbnail.
 But that was fixed by finding out the classlist.add/remove methods.
+One more thing I should have done and realised I forgot to do was figuring out a way to resize the images for mobile view.
+Eventhough the height and width is set to %, it somehow does not shrink to fit the mobile screens.
+It's possible that it's doing so to avoid messing with the aspect ratio of the image but I would need to investigate this further at some point and fix it.

 ### References: